 I started working with FURNATURE, the only producer of truly non-toxic upholstered furniture in the world at that time, in February 2004.
 The alliance was serendipitous.
 I set up a meeting with the company’s founder, Fred Shapiro, to discuss his inventorying and shipping fabric for my on-line fabric business named Fabricadabra.
 While meeting with him in his huge warehouse that was home to his home textiles retail showroom named Freddy Farkel’s Fabrics, I saw two back rooms with upholstered furniture, mattresses and bedding accessories.
 I inquired about the contents of the rooms and this is when my education in organic home furnishings began.
 I was fascinated.
-Furnature began producing these sofas with all natural and organic ingredients back in the early 1990’s.
+Furnature began producing custom sofas with all natural and organic ingredients back in the early 1990’s.
 Very simple inputs: solid hardwood frames, natural latex rubber with no additives or harmful flame retardants, untreated wool batting, certified organic cotton muslin, no-VOC leg stains and undyed organic cotton upholstery fabric.
 Textile industry veteran Chris Hancock had recently designed the first collection of organic cotton upholstery fabrics with Fox-Rich Textiles that were distributed by the now defunct The Rug Barn company.
 No dyes, just natural organic cotton.
 These were the only fabrics that we offered customers at the time.

 Furnature was, also, a U.S. distributor for Sleeptek (now known as Obasan) non-toxic mattresses and bedding accessories.
 The mattresses contained three simple ingredients: organic latex rubber, organic wool and organic cotton.
 The bedding accessories shared the same ingredients.
 Sleeptek was the first manufacturer of organic mattresses in North America.
 Every organic mattress company since has tried to copy the look and feel of their then premier mattress that was named the GreenSleep Hevea (later renamed Vimala).
-Sleeptek later sold the GreenSleep brand but continues to make superior quality mattresses and bedding accessories
+Sleeptek later sold the GreenSleep brand but continues to make superior quality mattresses and bedding accessories in Quebec province.

-I used to speak with Leigh Anne Van Deusen, one of the two sisters who founded Oecotextiles, in 2005, before they launched their line of eco-luxurious home furnishings fabrics.
+I used to speak with Leigh Anne Van Deusen, one of the two sisters who cofounded Oecotextiles, in 2005, before they launched their line of eco-luxurious home furnishings fabrics.
 Leigh Anne contacted me during the couple years of research that she conducted to ask many questions about what our customers wanted in less toxic natural fiber home textiles fabrics, if any dyes were acceptable at all,…etc. I truly admired all of the thoughtfulness and research that they conducted before developing their pioneering line of eco luxurious home furnishings fabrics.
 Prior to their debut, we were working with a line of color grown organic cottons that had been developed 10 years earlier, were basics and were still on the market due to lack of demand along.
 The only other available option was a dyed canvas hemp that was offered in natural, beige, navy, olive, chocolate and black.
 Consumers wanted color and sophistication.
 However, they settled for what was non-toxic and available.